Syfaro/reg-interface/README.md

 ### Connections

-After a barcode has been processed, it will be sent to all connection targets that support the decoder.
+After a barcode has been processed, it will be transformed and then sent to the relevant connections.

 ```toml
 [[connection]]